Logical revolt, 2019.

 Angela Dimitrakaki is a writer from Athens, Greece.
 She is teaching art history and theory of contemporary art at the University of Edinburgh, Scotland, where she also directs the MSc Modern and Contemporary Art and leads The Global Contemporary research group.

-The sentences sprayed on the wall of the 1930´s building, which is situated in the centre of Athens on Amalias street (in a free English translation: this, this, this is the right thing to do, kicks with 12cm high heels to get you wiser, there was no robbery at Omonoia square, policemen and shop owners made a murder, Zackie is alive, crash the Nazis), are slogans cited during a demonstration that took place after Zak Kostopoulos´ murder as an attempt to raise awareness for the brutal and unjustified fascistic act that took away his life.
+The sentences sprayed on the wall of the 1930´s building, which is situated in the centre of Athens on Amalias street (in a free English translation: this, this, this is the right thing to do, kicks with 12cm high heels to put your mind to it, there was no robbery at Omonoia square, policemen and shop owners made a murder, Zackie is alive, crash the Nazis), are slogans cited during a demonstration that took place after Zak Kostopoulos´ murder as an attempt to raise awareness for the brutal and unjustified fascistic act that took away his life.

 The 30´s building, in front of which Angela sprayed the sentence mentioned above, is a live witness of the December events that happened after the liberation of Greece from the axis powers in December 1944.
 The façade of the building in question is still carrying the marks left from the shootings that took place during the December events of Athens in 1944, known as Dekemvriana.